 Different revenue models suit different goals.
 Here is how the seven options compare on the dimensions that matter most for long-term planning.

-For most creators, the practical answer is a combination.
+For most creators, the practical answer is a combination of Telegram monetization models.
 Subscriptions provide the predictable base.
 Sponsored posts or affiliates add upside.
 Donations capture occasional spikes.
 Digital products let you monetize specific moments like course launches.

 How to Combine Multiple Telegram Revenue Streams